AkashChauhanSoftEngi/DataStructure-and-Algorithm-using-Java/README.md

   - Find the correct place of root node in Max heap using heapifyDown
   - Repeat this process from the root then top to down and left to right, till the last node in the heap
   - Output of heap sort: Complete Max Heap

+* How is it different from Binary Search Tree ?
+  • The ordering in binary heap is top to bottom compared to left to right in case of binary search tree.
+  • Duplicate elements are allowed in Binary Heap which is not the case with Binary Search Tree (a duplicate key are overwritten by the new key).
+  • A binary heap is a complete binary tree which may not be true for a Binary Search Tree.